Kyrobi/PoPLProject/README.md

 3. Run ./build.sh to generate all the required files and output the parse tree.

 Repeat step 2 and 3 after every changes you make.

+# Possible issues
+- When trying to ruild the build script after everything has been installed, it's possible that you get an error similar to "Exception: Could not deserialize ATN with version  (expected 4).
+In that case, follow this link: https://stackoverflow.com/questions/76308886/could-not-deserialize-atn-with-version-expected-4-while-using-python-age-drive